 What started this line of thinking is that I just spent a little too much time responding to some ill-considered comments on a vegetarian message board.
 I was surfing for good recipes to feed my cheese-itarian fiancé.
-When I ran into ridiculous assertions that humans can’t digest meat (seriously?) and have herbivore teeth (not true), I felt compelled to respond.
+When I ran into ridiculous assertions that humans can’t digest meat and have herbivore teeth, I felt compelled to respond.

 There are excellent arguments for a vegetarian lifestyle, but “humans are biologically herbivores” is simply not one of them.
-Basic palentology shows that we have what are called “bunodont teeth”, which means we are omnivores.
-Herbivore mammals have much taller “hyposdont” teeth that can last longer when worn down by a plant-dominant diet.
+Basic palentology shows that we have what are called “bunodont teeth,” a type of tooth found in omnivorous animals.
+Herbivore mammals have much taller “hyposdont” teeth that can last longer when worn down by a gritty, plant-dominant diet.
 Primitive stone tools tell us that 2.5 million years ago early hominids were using stone implements to cut the flesh off the bones of large animals that they had either hunted or whose carcasses they had scavenged.
 Our digestive systems are clearly designed to digest animal proteins, beginning with pepsin in the stomach.
 The bottom line is that, historically and biologically speaking, we are omnivores.